 Our deck isn’t just for looks, we use this outdoor space as an extended living room.
 Family dinners, movie nights under the pergola, reading in the hammock and so much more.

-So when the stain started to come off in the high traffic areas after less than three years, it was more than just an eye sore.
+So when the stain started to come off in the high traffic areas, it was more than just an eye sore.
 It was a problem.

 This is our own personal experience.
 Be sure to seek professional advice.

-A year after building the deck we stained it with Behr premium transparent waterproofing finish in Cedar Naturaltone.
+The deck was stained with Behr premium transparent waterproofing finish in Cedar Naturaltone.

 HOW TO RESTAIN A DECK